matrix-org/matrix-spec-proposals/proposals/3283-enable_set_displayname-capabilities.md

 Capability should always be present.

 ## Unstable prefix
-Implementations won't actually be able to use m.set_displayname, m.set_avatar_url or m.3pid_changes until the MSC has finished the Final Comment Period.

-While the MSC is in review, implementations can use an unstable prefix (e.g. im.vector.set_displayname) instead.
+While this MSC is not considered stable, implementations should use `org.matrix.msc3283.` in place of `m.` throughout this proposal.